MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 * Next to the query you want, select the ellipsis (**...**) &gt; **View query**.

-## Use Workplace Analytics data in Power BI and other data analysis tools
+## Use Workplace Analytics data in Power BI or in other data-analysis tools

-You can use data from your queries in other data analysis tools to do further analysis and create reports.
+You can use data from your queries in a data-analysis tool to do further analysis and create reports.
 Workplace Analytics gives you two options, download data as a .csv file, or get a link to an OData feed that you can use in Power BI.

 ### Download and then import a .csv file